 DUI School – As a condition of a DUI conviction, a defendant may be ordered to attend a DUI School.
 The goal of DUI School is to teach DUI offenders about the risks associated with driving under the influence.

 Driving While Impaired (DWI) – In Tennessee and across the country, the term DWI (e.g. Driving While Impaired or Driving While Intoxicated) is often used synonymously with DUI (Driving Under the Influence).
 The offense of Driving While Impaired no longer exists in Tennessee for adult drivers, but an individual, under the age of 21, may be charged with the offense of Underage Driving While Impaired, which is also commonly referred to as Underage DWI.
 The legal BAC limit for an underage driver is .02%, which is much lower than the .08% legal limit for an adult.
 Moreover, the consequences and penalties for a DWI are much different from those that result from an “adult” DUI.
 Accordingly, a Tennessee DUI lawyer should be consulted in order to best identify possible defense strategies.

-Felony DUI – After three convictions for Driving Under the Influence, a fourth or subsequent DUI is a Felony Offense (minimum jail sentence of one year) in Tennessee.
+Felony DUI – After three convictions for Driving Under the Influence, a fourth or fifth DUI is a Class E Felony Offense (minimum jail sentence of one year) in Tennessee.
 As of July 1, 2016, a sixth or subsequent DUI is a Class C Felony Offense (minimum jail sentence of three years) in Tennessee.
 A Felony DUI conviction will result in harsher punishments and, as is the case with all felonies, the loss of many constitutionally guaranteed rights.